-&lt;sup>5MinGrade of B required.
+&lt;sup>4MinGrade of B required.
 Note: The graduate portion of the 4+1 program can be found in the corresponding academic year Graduate Catalog.

-&lt;sup>6Although concentrations are a minimum 21 hours, some may require additional hours.
+&lt;sup>5Although concentrations are a minimum 21 hours, some may require additional hours.
 Please check the Bulletin.
 The attached concentration within the baseline program is limited to only those concentrations listed on the back of the Program Checklist and in the "Minors, Concentrations, Electives" Section of the Bulletin for this Department unless otherwise specified here.
+[CS] = capstone course and cannot be substituted.